piecioshka/convert-md-to-pdf/README.md

 ## Features

 * :white_check_mark: Build PDF file form Markdown file
-* :white_check_mark: In default generate PDF file in the same directory as Markdown file
+* :white_check_mark: Generate PDF file in the same directory as Markdown file
-* :white_check_mark: Can set custom name of target PDF file
+* :white_check_mark: Use one of built-in themes or custom pass custom path to theme file

 ## Install